PoojithaReddy99123/IoT-based-smart-medicine-box/README.md

 ---

-> 🚑 Designed to assist elderly and forgetful patients in taking medicines on time.
-Built using IoT for real-world healthcare impact.
+> 🚑 Designed to support elderly and busy users in taking medicine on time through IoT automation and real-time feedback.